 Despite these efforts, leading Indonesia human rights organizations are mobilizing and the public is reacting quickly.
 The online campaign, social media advocacy and public outcry are holding parties and politicians accountable for their role in passing this law.

 In Mexico, over 400,000 people rallied against the passage of the ‘Ley de Seguridad Interior’ (Domestic Security Law) which sought to increase the use of military and armed forces in domestic police matters.
 Citizens supporting Victor Hugo Olmedo Sabater’s petition highlighted how increasing state violence was not the answer to addressing Mexico’s crime and gang problems.

 In early January, the president signed the law in spite of strong civil society opposition.
-Today the campaign remains active, supporting a call for the judicial branch to rule on the new law’s constitutionality.
+However the campaign remains active, supporting a call for the judicial branch to rule on the new law’s constitutionality.